srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     edgeHub          running          Up 6 seconds     mcr.microsoft.com/azureiotedge-hub:1.0
     ```

-We are now ready to connect a device to this IoT Edge Gateway device.
+You are now ready to connect a device to this IoT Edge Gateway device.

 ### Exercise 7: Connect Child IoT Device to IoT Edge Gateway

-In this exercise, you will configure the downstream, child IoT Devices to connect to IoT Hub using their configured Symmetric Keys.
-The devices will be configured to connect to IoT Hub and the parent IoT Edge Device using a Connection String that contains the Symmetric Key; in addition to the Gateway Hostname for the Parent IoT Edge Device.

 The process to authenticate regular IoT devices to IoT Hub with symmetric keys also applies to downstream (or child / leaf) devices.
 The only difference is that you need to add a pointer to the Gateway Device to route the connection or, in offline scenarios, to handle the authentication on behalf of IoT Hub.

-In a previous unit, you created the IoT Device Identities in Azure IoT Hub.
-You copied the **Connection String** for the IoT Device.
-Alternatively, the Connection String can be accessed with the Azure portal for the Device ID of the device within Azure IoT Hub.
+> **Note**: In this Exercise, you will be using the connection string value for **ChildDevice1** that you saved earlier in the lab.
+If you need a new copy of the connection string, it can be accessed from your Azure IoT Hub in the Azure portal.
+Open the **IoT devices** pane of your IoT Hub, click **ChildDevice1**, copy the **Primary Connection String**, and then save it to a text file.

+In this exercise, you will configure the downstream IoT Devices (child or leaf devices) to connect to IoT Hub using their configured Symmetric Keys.
+The devices will be configured to connect to IoT Hub and the parent IoT Edge Device using a Connection String that contains the Symmetric Key (in addition to the Gateway Hostname for the Parent IoT Edge Device).

+1. Open the Windows **File Explorer** app, and then navigate to your **Downloads** folder.

-1. Copy the `azure-iot-test-only.root.ca.cert.pem` x.509 certificate file that was downloaded previously (when the IoT Edge Gateway was configured) to the `/LabFiles/ChildIoTDevice` directory where the source code for the Child IoT Device is located.
+    Your Downloads folder should contain the x.509 certificate file that was downloaded when you configured the IoT Edge Gateway.
+You need to copy this certificate file to the directory where the source code for the Child IoT Device is located.
+The Starter folder for lab 14 contains a folder named ChildIoTDevice.
+You will find the source code that you need in that ChildIoTDevice folder.

-1. Open the `/LabFiles/ChildIoTDevice` directory within **Visual studio Code**.
+1. In the **Downloads** folder, right-click **azure-iot-test-only.root.ca.cert.pem**, and then click **Copy**.

+    This file is the x.509 certificate file that you downloaded and will be adding to the `/Starter/ChildIoTDevice` directory (where the source code for the Child IoT Device is located).

+1. Open a new instance of Visual Studio Code.

+1. On the **File** menu, click **Open Folder**.

+1. In the **Open Folder** dialog, navigate to the lab 14 **Starter** folder, click **ChildIoTDevice**, and then click **Select Folder**.

+    You should now see the project files listed in the Explorer pane.

+1. In the Visual Studio Code **EXPLORER** pane, click **ChildIoTDevice.cs**.

-1. Open the **ChildIoTDevice.cs** source code file.
+1. In the **ChildIoTDevice.cs** file, locate the declaration for the `s_connectionString` variable.

-1. Locate the declaration for the `s_connectionString` variable and replace the value placeholder with the **IoT Hub Connection String** for the **ChildDevice1** IoT Device.
+1. Replace the placeholder value with the Primary Connection String for the **ChildDevice1** IoT Device.

-1. Modify the **IoT Hub Connection String** to include the `GatewayHostName` property with the value set to the **Hostname** for the IoT Edge Gateway (`IoTEdgeGateway`) virtual machine.
+1. Modify the Connection String value to include the `GatewayHostName` property as follows:

+    The `GatewayHostName` property should be set to the value of the **Public IP Address** for the IoT Edge Gateway (`IoTEdgeGateway`) virtual machine.

-    The Connection String will match the following format:
+    The updated Connection String will match the following format:

     ```text
     HostName=<iot-hub-name>.azure-devices.net;DeviceId=DownstreamDevice1;SharedAccessKey=<iot-device-key>;GatewayHostName=<iot-edge-gateway-hostname>
     ```

-    Be sure to replace the placeholders with the appropriate values:
+    Be sure to replace the placeholders in the format above with the appropriate values:

     * `<iot-hub-name>`: The **Name** of the **Azure IoT Hub**.
     * `<iot-device-key>`: The Primary or Secondary **Key** for the **ChildDevice1** IoT Device in IoT Hub.
     * `<iot-edge-gateway-hostname>`: Enter the **IP Address** for the **IoTEdgeGateway** virtual machine.

+1. On the **File** menu, click **Save**.

-1. Save the file.
+1. On the **View** mneu, click **Terminal**.

-1. Open the **Terminal** window within Visual Studio Code.

-1. Navigate the **Terminal** to the location of the `/LabFiles/ChildIoTDevice` directory.
+    Ensure that the **Terminal** command prompt lists the `/Starter/ChildIoTDevice` directory.

-1. Run the following command to build the code for the **ChildIoTDevice** simulated device, and execute it to start sending device telemetry:
+1. To build and run the **ChildIoTDevice** simulated device, enter the following command:

     ```cmd/sh
     dotnet run
     ```

-1. When the app installed the **x.509 certificate** on the local machine so it can use it to authenticate with the IoT Edge Gateway, it may prompt asking if you would like to install the certificate.
-Click **Yes** to allow it and continue.
+    > **Note**: When the app installs the **x.509 certificate** on the local machine (so it can use it to authenticate with the IoT Edge Gateway), you may see a popup window that asks if you would like to install the certificate.
+Click **Yes** to allow the app to install the certificate.

+1. Notice the output displayed in the Terminal.

-1. Once the simulated device is running, the console output will display the events being sent to the Azure IoT Edge Gateway.
+    Once the simulated device is running, the console output will display the events being sent to the Azure IoT Edge Gateway.

     The terminal output will look similar to the following: